Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Arithmetic period map and uniform Kuga--Satake

 such that $L_0$ has signature $(3,n)$.
 Let $N_0$ be the product of all primes in $|\mathrm{disc}(L_0)|$.
 Then $L_0$ is unimodular over $\ZZ[\frac{1}{N_0}]$ and the discrimiant group $\disc \left(L\otimes \ZZ[\frac{1}{N_0}]\right)$ is cyclic.
 We deduce the following consequence of Theorem \ref{integral-model}. \begin{corollary} Let $m \geq 3$ be an integer.
 Let $N$ be the product of all primes in $2m|\disc(\Lambda)|$.
 Then $\Sh_{K^{\ad}_m}(\Lambda_h)$ admits a regular integral canonical model over $\ZZ[\frac{1}{2N}]$ for all $\Lambda_h$. \end{corollary}

 \begin{remark} The requirement for $\disc(L \otimes \ZZ[\frac{1}{N}])$ being cyclic can be relaxed with some modification of $L$.
 Actually we can take the regular integral model with parahoric levels given in \cite{KisinPappas,PappasZachos} instead.
-This will allow us to consider the periods of lattice-polarized hyper-K\"ahler varieties. \end{remark}
+This will allow us to consider the periods of lattice-polarized hyper-Kähler varieties. \end{remark}